MYTHS ABOUT SEX

 It is something that a lot of people don’t want to think about.
 Seniors ‘at it’!
 Well, with the 70’s and even 80’s being the new 50, there is no reason at all that today’s ‘Seniors’ should not have a fulfilling and fruitful sex life.
 With more time and less stress to contend with this is the time when resurrecting a sex life is not only possible but also likely to lead to new discoveries.
 OK, it’s true that bodies age but concern about how we look fades as well, so that should all be good!
 Sex in later years is not as much about age as it is about desire.
 And these days the older generation are feeling free to enjoy every aspect of life, including sex.
 Read Better Than Ever by Bernie Zilbergeld click here.

-BABIES – Myth: You should avoid sex whilst pregnant
+PREGNANCY – Myth: You should avoid sex whilst pregnant

-Many women who are going through a normal pregnancy can continue to have sex right up until their water breaks or until they go into labour.
+Many women who are going through an uncomplicated pregnancy can continue to have sex right up until their water breaks or until they go into labour.
 The baby cannot be hurt by making love, it is well protected in the uterus, and the closeness of making love will be good for you and your partner.
 There are some circumstances when you might need to modify your activity or stop having sex for some or all of your pregnancy.
 Your doctor or midwife would be on top of anything that meant that sexual penetration had to be put on hold and should let you know that.
 See youtube video for further information.
-Its like anything else, do what feels right for you.
+It’s like anything else, do what feels right for you.
 Some women report that sex feels different when they are pregnant.
 Some find it more pleasurable, at least at times.
 Keep the lines of communication open with your partner and together you will be able to work out what is best for you both.

-Fact: Orgasm might cause some mild uterine contractions and nipple stimulation might too, but this will be short lived and harmless.
+Fact: Orgasm might cause some mild uterine contractions and nipple stimulation might too, but this will be short-lived and harmless.

-10 common myths I encounter in therapy, with some added facts!
+Common myths I encounter in therapy, with some added facts!
 Spread the word, if you dare.